puppykitten/ctf/sftp/README.md

 Of course, using the unsorted bin has side effects, as the forward and backward pointers will corrupt the first 16 bytes of the directory entry chunk.
 However, luckily these mean the parent pointer, the type, and the first four bytes of the name.
 And in fact these fields are basically unused for the pwd directory entry.
 Therefore, we get away with it.

-## Overlap To Heap Leak: Ptmalloc Edition

-What do we do with a partial overwrite of a directory entry?
+So, what do we do with a partial overwrite of a directory entry?
 We can corrupt the LSB of the first child entry such that it points further `0x1C` ahead.
 Why?
 Because this way the field that is supposed to be at `0xC` (name) will instead be equal to the original field at `0x28` aka the data pointer field.
 This way, when we call an `ls`, instead of the name of the corresponding file entry of the pwd, we will get a leak of the data pointer's value!

-## Heap leak To Arbitrary Write: Ptmalloc Edition

 Now, with the knowledge of the heap base address, we could create complete fake file entries, therefore gain arbitrary write again!
 However, we have already ruined the directory entry, since the child pointer is wrong.
 We could still make this work if we juggled around more with children entries a priori, but there's a simpler solution: we simply move on from this crooked pwd!

 If we setup another directory first, then we can simply `cd` into it.
 At this point, the old pwd directory will be completely lost, since the only remaining reference to it was the global pwd pointer itself.
 No problem for us.

 Once we have a new pwd, we can redo the same exact thing, except that this time we can fully replace the child pointer.
 I chose to replace it with the heap base with size `0xFFFF`.
 This basically gives fully arbitrary read/write of the entire heap.

-## Completing the exploit

 From here, it is pretty trivial to win.
 Here's one possibility: